SamarthSuccessive/Javascript_training/README.md

 Following are the detail explaination of the above 12 factors:

-1) Codebase: there should be exactly one codebase for a sevice for many deployments and it will be accessible to the devloping ,testing,an system administration staff.
+1) **Codebase**: There should be exactly one codebase for a sevice for many deployments and it will be accessible to the devloping ,testing,an system administration staff.
 For example github.
  The Codebase principle states that all assets related to an application, everything from source code, the provisioning script, and configuration settings, are stored in a source code repository that is accessible to development, testing, and system administration staff.

-2) Dependencies:
+2) **Dependencies**:

 Explicitly declare and isolate the dependencies.
 Advantage:    1)segregation